FedS2R: One-Shot Federated Domain Generalization for Synthetic-to-Real Semantic Segmentation in Autonomous Driving: Method

 \subsection{Multi-client Feature Fusion and Distillation}

 Following the inconsistency-driven strategy, we perform knowledge distillation to transfer information from client models $\{f_k\}_{k=1}^{K}$ to a global model $f_G$.
 Each client model $f_k$ follows the Mask2Former architecture and comprises a backbone $B_k$, a pixel decoder $H_k^p$, and a transformer decoder $H_k^t$.
 The global model $f_G$ deployed on the server adopts the same architecture.
 The procedure is illustrated in Fig. \ref{multi-client} and implemented in Algorithm \ref{alg:fusion_distillation}.
-Given an image $x \in \mathcal{D}_{GA}$, with $x \in \mathbb{R}^{3 \times H \times W}$, each client backbone $B_k$ extracts intermediate feature maps as:

-where $C_f$ denotes the number of feature channels, and $H'$, $W'$ represent the downsampled spatial dimensions.
+Given an image $x \in \mathcal{D}_{GA}$, with $x \in \mathbb{R}^{3 \times H \times W}$, each client backbone $B_k$ extracts intermediate feature maps as $F_k = B_k(x) \in \mathbb{R}^{C_f \times H' \times W'}$ where $C_f$ denotes the number of feature channels, and $H'$, $W'$ represent the downsampled spatial dimensions.
 Since client models are trained on heterogeneous datasets, the extracted features $F_k$ may capture different semantic cues.
-To integrate these diverse representations, we perform feature-level fusion by averaging features from all client backbones:
+To integrate these diverse representations, we perform feature-level fusion by averaging features from all client backbones: $F_{f} = (1/K) \sum_{k=1}^{K} F_k \in \mathbb{R}^{C_f \times H' \times W'}$.
 The fused features are then passed through the decoders of each client to produce classification logits $L_k^{cls}$ and mask logits $L_k^m$:

 where $Q$ is the number of object queries and $C+1$ includes an additional background class.
 Although all client models are trained on datasets with the same class space $C$, the object queries in Mask2Former are randomly initialized and do not possess fixed semantic associations.
 Consequently, query indices are not aligned across models, i.e., query $q$ in client $A$ may attend to entirely different classes or spatial regions than the same index $q$ in client $B$.
 This lack of semantic correspondence makes it infeasible to directly compare or aggregate query-level logits across clients in a federated setting.
 Although inspired by \cite{li2024knowledge}, which relies on ground-truth labels for bipartite matching between student and teacher models, we adopt a label-free strategy by equally aggregating all query outputs, without requiring any ground-truth-based matching.
 Specifically, we concatenate classification logits $L_k^{cls}$ and mask logits $L_k^m$ from all clients individually: